jeanc18rlos/dental-vip-cms/src/pages/en/specialties/zygomatic-implants.md

-      answer: "<p>Undoubtedly!, taking into account that they are up to 4 times longer than conventional ones and much more titanium is needed for their manufacture, they require operating room and general anesthesia, instruments and surgical components of advanced design, a longer and more invasive major surgery intervention and the participation of an expert Maxillofacial Surgeon.</p>\n"
+      answer: "<p>Undoubtedly!, taking into account that they are up to 4 times longer than conventional ones and much more titanium is needed for their manufacture, they require operating room and general anesthesia, instruments and surgical components of advanced design, a longer and more invasive surgery intervention and the participation of an expert Maxillofacial Surgeon.</p>\n"
     - question: What type of prosthesis can next be made?
       answer: "<p>Usually a hybrid prosthesis of metal-acrylic or metal-porcelain.</p>\n"